Hirsch weight-filtered log crystalline complex and Hirsch weight-filtered log crystalline dga of a proper SNCL scheme in characteristic p>0

-\parno {\bf Abstract.---} We construct a theory of the derived PD-Hirsch extension of the log crystalline complex of a log smooth scheme and we construct a fundamental filtered dga $(H_{{\rm zar},{\rm TW}},P)$ and a fundamental filtered complex $(H_{\rm zar},P)$ for a simple normal crossing log scheme $X$ over a family of log points by using the log crystalline method in order to overcome obstacles arising from the incompatibility of the $p$-adic Steenbrink complexes in \cite{msemi} and \cite{nb} with the cup product of the log crystalline complex of $X$.
-When the base log scheme is the log point of a perfect field of characteristic $p>0$, we prove that $(H_{{\rm zar},{\rm TW}},P)$ and $(H_{\rm zar},P)$ is canonically isomorphic to Kim and Hain's filtered dga and their filtered complex in \cite{kiha}, respectively.
-(The filtered complex $(H_{{\rm zar},{\rm TW}},P)$ and $(H_{\rm zar},P)$ turn out a generalization of their filtered dga and their filtered complex.)
-As applications of this theory, we overcome the obstacles above and we show fundamental properties of the weight filtration on the log crystalline cohomology sheaf of a projective simple normal crossing log scheme.
-Especially we prove the existence of a nondegenerate perfect paring for the log isocrystalline cohomology sheaf which is compatible with the weight filtration.
-We also prove that the variational $p$-adic filtered log hard Lefschetz conjecture with respect to the weight filtration in \cite{nb} is true when there exists a log fiber which is the log special fiber of a projective strict semistable family over a complete discrete valuation ring of any characteristic.
+\parno {\bf Abstract.---} For a $p$-adic PD-formal family $(S,{\cal I},\gam)$ of log points, let $S_0$ be an exact closed log subscheme of $S$ defined by ${\cal I}$.
+For a proper simple normal crossing log scheme $X$ over $S_0$, we construct a theory of the derived PD-Hirsch extension of the modification of the log crystalline complex of $X$ over the underlying PD-formal scheme $(\os{\circ}{S},{\cal I},\gam)$ of $(S,{\cal I},\gam)$.
+By using this theory, we construct a filtered complex $(H_{\rm zar}(X/S),P)$ in order to overcome obstacles arising from the incompatibility of the $p$-adic Steenbrink weight-filtered complex defined in \cite{nb} (cf.~\cite{msemi}) with the cup product of the log crystalline complex of $X$ over $(S,{\cal I},\gam)$.
+We also construct a filtered dga $(H_{{\rm zar},{\rm TW}}(X/S),P)$ whose underlying filtered complex is isomorphic to $(H_{\rm zar}(X/S),P)\otimes^L_{\mab Z}{\mab Q}$.
+When $(S,{\cal I},\gam)$ is the canonical lift with the canonical PD-structure of the log point of a perfect field $\kap$ of characteristic $p>0$ over the formal spectrum of the Witt ring of $\kap$, we prove that $(H_{\rm zar}(X/S),P)$ and $(H_{{\rm zar},{\rm TW}}(X/S),P)$ are canonically isomorphic to Kim and Hain's filtered complex and their filtered dga in \cite{kiha}, respectively.

+As applications of this theory, we show fundamental properties of the weight filtration on the log crystalline cohomology sheaf of $X$ over $(S,{\cal I},\gam)$ when the underlying scheme $\os{\circ}{X}$ of $X$ is projective over the underlying scheme $\os{\circ}{S}_0$ of $S_0$.
+When $\os{\circ}{S}_0$ is connected, we prove that the $p$-adic variational filtered log hard Lefschetz conjecture with respect to the weight filtration conjectured in \cite{nb} is true when there exists a log fiber $X\times_Ss$ for an exact closed point $s$ of $S$ which is the log special fiber of a projective strict semistable family over a complete discrete valuation ring of any characteristic.
+Using this result, we show the existence of the bilinear form on the primitive part of the log isocrystalline cohomology sheaf which is compatible with the weight filtration.